anjayluh/memory-game/README.md

 It is a complete browser-based card matching game (also known as Concentration).
 But this isn’t just any memory game!
 It’s a shnazzy, well-designed, feature-packed memory game!

-The game itself built entirely with JavaScript, so you can just drop it into your site / app into any element you like.
+The game itself built entirely with JavaScript, so you can contribute to it if you would like to :).
 I built this game as one of my FEND (Front-end NanoDegree) projects.
 It's a responsive fully browser oriented game that should work on any device on the browser.

 ## Table of Contents